aws-samples/aws-lambda-rdbms-integration/README.md

 	Try putting some additional messages on the stream, and call the function again, this time passing in the `lastsequencenumber` value returned by the previous call.
 You will see that it will pick up where it left off, and read only the new messages.

 In this example we showed you how to iterate through messages on an Amazon Kinesis stream from within your database.
-Using AWS Lambda  functions, you can integrate any number of potential external datasources, including Amazon DynamoDB, other databases, and external web services, to name just a few.
+Using AWS Lambda functions, you can integrate any number of potential external data sources, including Amazon DynamoDB, other databases, and external web services, to name just a few.

 ### Incremental modernization

-The ability to access Lambda microservices from a relational database allows us to incrementally refactor business logic, systematically eliminating database packages, procedures, functions, and triggers, replacing them with database agnostic services implemented as Lambda functions
+The ability to access Lambda microservices from a relational database allows you to refactor business logic incrementally, systematically eliminating database packages, procedures, functions, and triggers, replacing them with database-agnostic services implemented as Lambda functions.

 This approach enables incremental modernization roadmaps which avoid high-risk ‘boil the ocean’ scenarios often necessitated by highly interdependent legacy SQL code.
-Following the implementation of a given business logic feature on Lambda, SQL code remaining in the database can continue to access the feature by calling the new Lambda function via a SQL stored procedure or function.
+Following the implementation of a business logic feature on Lambda, SQL code remaining in the database can continue to access the feature by calling the new Lambda function via SQL.

 While the Lambda SQL integration is an important enabler for incremental migration, it is not (of course) sufficient to ensure success.
-Agile software delivery best practices should be embraced, and each iteration should systematically move in the direction of a sound architectural vision.
-The strategic architecture should implement data access layer services to achieve database independence and introduce flexibility to integrate different persistence layer technologies as appropriate (e.g. caching, noSQL, alternative RDBMS engines, etc.).
+Embrace agile software delivery best practices, systematically moving in the direction of a sound architectural vision with each iteration.
+Your strategic architecture should incorporate data access layer services to achieve database independence and introduce flexibility to mix and match different persistence layer technologies as appropriate (e.g., caching, noSQL, alternative RDBMS engines, etc.).

-In the end, when all the business logic is successfully migrated out of the database, there is no more need in the architecture for the Lambda SQL API.
-The database has become a pure persistence layer.
-Here, the API is ultimately a means to an end, making the roadmap possible.
+In the end, when all the business logic is successfully migrated out of the database, there may be no more need for the Lambda SQL API.
+At this point all your business logic is embodied in the Lambda services layer, and the database has become a pure persistence layer.
+The API is ultimately a means to an end, making the modernization roadmap possible.

 ![](images/microservicesArch.png)